marsermd/Flucius/Readme.md

 Usage
 ========================
 To run you would need an
-- nvidia GPU with computing capability at least 2.0 (most graphics cards in past 5 years)
+- Nvidia GPU with computing capability at least 2.0 (most graphics cards in the past 5 years)
 - Windows 64 bit
 - Opengl